eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/consumeData.md

 --data ''
 ```

-The response shows her that she has a "TERMINATED" transfer with the type "CONSUMER" of the asset with the ID "3".
+The response shows her that she has a "FINALIZED" transfer with the type "CONSUMER" of the asset with the ID "3".
 This means that Alice has now successfully transferred Bob's data to her desired location via the EDC!

 ## Notice